eibenp/homebridge-gree-airconditioner/README.md

 Temperature display units of the physical device can be controlled using the Home App.
 (Configuration settings are required to be specified always in Degrees Celsius, independently from the display units.)

 Vertical swing mode can be turned on/off, but special swing settings can't be controlled using the Home App.
+If device default vertical swing position is not acceptable in disabled swing mode it can be overridden to a pre selected position by configuration settings.
+(Only default position is overridden when this feature is enabled.
+Other positions selected by remote control are kept and not modified by Home App.)

 This plugin is designed to be as simple and clear as possible and supports primarily the functions of the Home App's Heater Cooler accessory.